Secondary Service Connection vs Aggravation

 Example: Pre-service knee arthritis aggravated by service-connected lumbar strain altering gait.
 Knee gets worse, but it was pre-existing.

-Allen v.
+Aggravation of a non-service-connected condition by a service-connected condition is itself compensable (Allen v.
 Brown, 7 Vet.
 App.
-439 (1995) established that aggravation of a non-service-connected condition by a service-connected condition is itself compensable.
-Before Allen, VA had refused to compensate aggravation when the underlying condition wasn't service-connected.
+439 (1995)).
+Before this ruling, VA had refused to compensate aggravation when the underlying condition wasn't service-connected.
 After Allen, the rule is: if a service-connected condition makes a non-service-connected condition worse, you get paid for the worsening above baseline.

 Allen was codified into 38 CFR § 3.310(b) in 2006.
 The regulation now reads: